prahaldgadekar/strix-ai/README.md

 ## Preview

-> Tactical HUD interface · Voice input · Real-time system stats · Live APIs
+> Tactical HUD interface · Voice input · Obsidian memory vault · Real-time system stats · Live APIs

 ```
 [STRIX] STRIX reporting for duty.
 All models hot, all tools sharp.
 Let's go.
+[YOU]   write addition and subtraction code in python
+[STRIX] Here is your Python code: ...
-[YOU]   weather
+[YOU]   now in java
-[STRIX] Weather in Pune, IN — Clear Sky | Temp: 31.2°C (feels 29.1°C) | Humidity: 13%
-[YOU]   bitcoin price
-[STRIX] Bitcoin is currently at USD 67,420 | INR 56,23,450
-[YOU]   create a file on desktop named strix-notes
-[STRIX] Done.
-Created strix-notes.txt on your Desktop.
+[STRIX] Here is the Java version of addition and subtraction: ...
 [YOU]   system status
 [STRIX] CPU: 0.5% | 32 Cores | RAM: 9.17 / 16.33 GB | PWR: 43% CHARGING | NET: 192.168.1.9
 ```